uw-acme/qlaser_zcu/docs/system.rst

 DC Channel
 ----------------------

 As illustrated in the :numref:`overview_diagram`, the hardware has the capability to generate 32 static "DC" and 32 pulsed "AC" voltage.
 The DC voltage is outputted from four AD5268 DACs, with each capable of generating 8 channels (labled letter A-H shown in :numref:`pmod_top`).
 Note the value of this function is a raw value between 0 and 4095 for the DAC, and voltage depending on the DAC's reference voltage.
 Refer to page 22 of the DAC's `documentation <https://www.analog.com/media/en/technical-documentation/data-sheets/AD5628_5648_5668.pdf>`_ for detailed information.
-This value could be so set and sent to the DAC using :meth:`~qlaser_zcu.wavecli.vdac_to_hex` function, where a voltage value is converted to a raw value.
+This value could be so set with :meth:`~qlaser_zcu.wavecli.vdac_to_hex` and sent to the DAC using :meth:`~qlaser_zcu.qlaser_fpga.QlaserFPGA.write_dc_chan` function.

 .. _pmod_top:
 .. figure:: _static/diagrams/pmod.png